 - organizing transportation to medical appointments.
 It’s helpful to attend the appointment as well, to help your loved one remember and understand what was discussed.

-- support and companionship.
+- Providing support and companionship.
 You might not be actively doing anything, but the fact that they have somebody there with them during such a vulnerable time could do wonders for them.

-- being their voice.
+- Being their advocate and voice.

 Tips for Your Self Care